matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 3. Select your token, enter the amount, and add funds.
 - *If you can’t find your token:*
   - Some tokens will be referred to by their internal id number on our [Tokens page](https://zkscan.io/explorer/tokens/) instead of their token symbol.
-(E.g. on ERC20-23 = UNI).
+(E.g. ERC20-23 = UNI).
   - Add new token to zkSync:
       1. Click "Can't find a token?"
       2. Use the link to access the [Tokens page](https://zkscan.io/explorer/tokens/).